 1.0 Description.
-The Contractor shall field verify that the proposed traffic signal base (including RRFB's), lighting base, and roadway drainage structure locations (inlets, manholes, and storm sewers) will not need to be shifted to avoid utilities prior to ordering any necessary drainage structures, lighting, or signal equipment.
-The Contractor shall be proactive in the discovery of potential utility conflicts.
-The Contractor shall submit One Call tickets where existing utilities are located in close proximity to proposed signal and lighting base locations and coordinate with the utility company and the Engineer to determine if a conflict will be encountered due to the work proposed in the contract.
-If a conflict is anticipated, the Contractor shall perform test holes to field verify whether conflicts exist with proposed roadway improvement locations.
+The contractor shall field verify that the proposed traffic signal bases, light poles, RRFB's, sign posts and roadway drainage structure locations (inlets, manholes or pipes) will not need to be shifted to avoid utilities prior to ordering any necessary RRFB's, sign posts, drainage structures, light poles, or signal equipment.
+The contractor shall be proactive in the discovery of potential utility conflicts.
+The contractor shall submit One Call tickets where existing utilities are located in close proximity to proposed improvements and coordinate with the utility company and the engineer to determine if a conflict will be encountered due to the work proposed in the contract.
+If a conflict is anticipated, the contractor shall perform test holes to field verify whether conflicts exist with proposed roadway improvement locations.

-If utility facilities are discovered the contractor shall contact the MoDOT Area Utility Coordinator.
+If utility facilities are discovered the contractor shall contact the Utility Coordinator (Crawford, Murphy & Tilly, Inc. design consultant), Matt Schneider at (314) 780-6125.
 The engineer will determine whether relocation of the utility is necessary to accommodate construction or if the work can be installed in accordance with Missouri Standard Plans for Highway Construction for the item of work specified.
-The Contractor shall coordinate construction activities with the utilities and take measures to ensure the integrity of the existing facilities are not disturbed during construction.
+The contractor shall coordinate construction activities with the utilities and take measures to ensure the integrity of the existing facilities are not disturbed during construction.

-The Contractor shall not order materials until measurements are field verified.
+The contractor shall not order materials until measurements are field verified.